Arestronaut/Nordigen-Swift/README.md

-# Nordigen-Swift
+# Nordigen Swift

-A description of this package.
+A swift package for the Nordigen API.